This Jewish Latina wants to bridge political divides at the border

 Taking action

 Hernandez has experienced discrimination personally.
-She says she was brutally attacked by a male school resource officer as a teenager, and afterward, was “exposed to a criminal justice system rigged against people of color, especially those without means.”
+She says she was brutally attacked by a male school resource officer as a teenager, and afterward was “exposed to a criminal justice system rigged against people of color, especially those without means.”
 To this day, the young politician suffers from severe spinal issues that resulted from the attack.
 Such experiences led her to serve with the Young Democrats of America Hispanic caucus, along with helping to establish the Jewish Latino Teen Coalition, a subgroup of the Jewish Federation that plans events for Hispanic and Jewish teenagers.

-Today, Hernandez focuses on taking action: She organizes rallies protesting the U.S. administration’s recent family separation policy, among other other issues.
-Tucson is a majority-minority city, with Hispanics comprising 41% of the population.
+Today, Hernandez focuses on taking action: She has organized rallies protesting the current administration’s family separation policy, among other other issues.
+Tucson is a majority-minority city, with Latinx residents comprising 41% of the population.

 With Tucson just 60 miles north of Mexico, Hernandez also coordinates fleets of cars to deliver necessities to poor families in the border town of Nogales, Mexico.
 In mid-June, she led Tucson residents in SUVs packed with diapers, food, medical supplies, hygiene products, and toys for children.
 Hernandez’s mother is from Nogales, which serves as a gateway to the U.S.